 Let me say upfront that I’m not a doctor.
 Instead, I’m a wife, mother and certified homeopath.

 Years ago, I developed chronic nerve pain.
 It was horrible.
 This happened when my kids were young.
 So raising them in this condition was challenging, to say the least.

 Everything you read here is my personal opinion only.
 It’s not designed as medical advice.
 Don’t use it to diagnose yourself or to prescribe treatment.

 You should work closely with a healthcare professional.
 He or she can then guide you on how to proceed.

 Do Holistic Doctors Take Insurance?

-Working with your doctor , you can come up with a workable holistic treatment plan.
-(People with the financial means may just want to pay for a naturopath.
-But this article is geared toward people who can’t afford to do that.)
+People with financial means may just want to pay for a naturopath.
+But this article is geared toward people who can’t afford to do that.

 How to Afford Natural Healthcare